 - Also Subverted in Radiant Dawn with two of the most important mages, Soren and Micaiah. they're both products of breeding between the two species, meaning they age slower.
 By the end of the second game, they're both in their twenties while still appearing to be in their mid-teens.
 Empress Sanaki and Tormod before he grew up, however, fit this trope.

-- The twins Yubello and Yumina, a mage and cleric respectively are, at 13-14 years old, the youngest party members you can have in Mystery Of The Emblem.
+- The twins Yubello and Yumina, a mage and cleric respectively are, at 13-14 years old, the youngest party members you can have in Fire Emblem: Mystery of the Emblem.